Councilor: Position 5

 Other Boards and Commissions

 Marc is one of Beaverton's three representatives to the Joint Water Commission, the intergovernmental agency which supplies the City of Beaverton's drinking water.
-Marc currently serves as chair of the Tualatin Hills Park and Recreation District's bond oversight committee.
-Marc works on the board of the Oregon Technology Business Center, the technology business incubator started by the City of Beaverton, and works on the Beaverton Area Chamber of Commerce’s Business Advisory Council.
-He served on Beaverton's Committee for Citizen Involvement from 2006 to 2008, on Beaverton's Planning Commission in 2007 and 2008, and from mid-2008 until January 2014 as chair of Washington County's Planning Commission.
+Marc works on the board of the Oregon Technology Business Center, the technology business incubator started by the City of Beaverton, and volunteers with the Beaverton Area Chamber of Commerce’s Business Advisory Council.
+He currently serves on two policy advisory committees of the League of Oregon Cities.
+Marc served as chair of the Tualatin Hills Park and Recreation District's bond oversight committee from 2009 through 2014.
+He served on Beaverton's Committee for Community Involvement from 2006 to 2008, on Beaverton's Planning Commission in 2007 and 2008, and from mid-2008 until January 2014 as chair of Washington County's Planning Commission.

 Background and Education